guangyaodou/Feedback_Prize_Effectiveness/README.md

-conda install -c pytorch torchtext conda install matplotlib pip install pyyaml pip install transformers
+conda install -c pytorch torchtext conda install matplotlib pip install pyyaml pip install datasets pip install transformers
 ```

 Sometimes, there might be some errors when using torchtext such as

 ```
 ModuleNotFoundError: No module named 'torchtext.legacy'
 ```

 In this case, try downgrade your torchtext

 ```
 pip install torchtext==0.10.0
 ```

 Next, please install spacy since it is our default tokenizer

 ```
 pip install -U pip setuptools wheel pip install -U spacy python -m spacy download en_core_web_sm
 ```

 or, if you are using ARM/M1, run this:

 ```
 pip install -U pip setuptools wheel pip install -U 'spacy[apple]'